tkn777/retentions/README.md

 ```
 (the shell expands *.tar.gz before retentions runs)

-retentions itself handles pattern matching internally using glob or regex,
-so quoting ensures the pattern is passed as intended.
+retentions itself handles pattern matching internally using glob or regex, so quoting ensures the pattern is passed as intended.

----

-## 📦 Design Principles

-- **KISS** – no configuration files, no hidden behavior.
-- **Deterministic** – same input, same output.
-- **Safe by intention** – dry-run and list-only modes available.
-- **Cross-platform** – works anywhere Python 3 runs.
-- **Plain ASCII** – no colors, no locale dependencies.

----

-## 🪶 License

-MIT License
-Copyright © 2025 Thomas Kuhlmann

 ---